P0302 Code Explained (Cylinder 2 Misfire)

 Spark plugs are common, but ignition, injector, wiring, air/fuel, and mechanical issues can all cause P0302.

-- Pay attention to whether the check engine light is solid or flashing
+2. Check whether the light is solid or flashing

 Frequently Asked Questions